Shift Magazine logo

 Shift Magazine by Marin Pavelić · · Article

-Shift Magazine’s Marin Pavelić surveys how developer experience is evolving from desktop-era IDEs to AI-collaborative environments where engineers increasingly manage fleets of autonomous agents.
-The piece maps the landscape — Cursor valued at $9 billion, Windsurf acquired by OpenAI for $3 billion — and asks what happens when AI doesn’t just assist but operates autonomously within development workflows.
+Marin Pavelić at Shift Magazine surveys how developer experience is evolving from desktop-era IDEs to AI-collaborative environments where engineers increasingly manage fleets of autonomous agents.
+The piece walks through the category (Cursor valued at $9 billion, Windsurf acquired by OpenAI for $3 billion) and asks what happens when AI operates autonomously inside development workflows.

-Jesse Robbins, speaking on the Shift Miami panel “Investing in Dev Tools in the Age of AI,” captures the shift in a single line:
+Marin pulled three lines from the Shift Miami panel “Investing in Dev Tools in the Age of AI.”
+The first:

 “If you’re building software now, you’re not just designing for humans.
 You’re designing for agents, too.”

 This reframes developer experience as a dual-audience problem.
-The tools, APIs, and documentation that teams build now need to serve both human developers and the AI agents working alongside them — echoing Jesse’s longer argument in his Shift Conference interview that agents are “just another type of developer” who need the same affordances as human users.
+The tools, APIs, and documentation we build now serve both human developers and the AI agents working alongside them.
+It echoes the longer argument from my Shift Conference interview that agents are “just another type of developer” who need the same affordances as human users.

 “Because of this open-source ecosystem, I started writing code again.
 It felt joyful.”